riffomonas/RR_R25_2014/research_plan.md

 including the lecture slides that were prepared using the R slidify package that is based on the knitr package (microbialinformatics.github.io).
 Although this course touches on the content of the proposed teaching materials, it focused on developing R programming skills rather than data analysis practices.
-This couse and Schloss's  willingness to experiment with the content is indicative of his innovative approach to teaching.
+This course and Schloss's  willingness to experiment with the content is indicative of his innovative approach to teaching.
 Finally, over the past 7 years, Schloss has offered 4-5 workshops describing how microbiologists can use mothur and R to analyze data from microbiome research projects.
-This experience has given him a unique perspective into the needs and competencies of the microbiome resarch community.
+This experience has given him a unique perspective into the needs and competencies of the microbiome research community.
 Together, these data and experiences indicate Schloss is "actively engaged in research in an area related to the mission of NIH, and can organize, administer, monitor, and evaluate the research education program."